NZ dispenser interface converter

-- output voltage of power supply should be 12 V AC
+- output voltage of power supply should be 12 V DC

 - maximum allowed current consumption of power supply should be more that maximum current consumption of the converter.
 If several devices are connected to the same power source - then their total current consumption should be less than maximum allowed current consumption of power supply.

 What are connection schemes of the NZ interface converter to dispensers?

 Connection schemes of the NZ interface converter to dispensers are shown in NZ interface converter technical guide, which you can download 'Downloads' section of the NZ interface converter web-page.